Angels in the Outfield (1951 film): Cast

-In addition, short cameos by people playing themselves are "interviewed" regarding the angels: Bing Crosby, at that time a part-owner (approximately 15%) of the Pirates; retired baseball Hall of Famer Ty Cobb; active player (later a Hall of Famer) Joe DiMaggio; and Hollywood songwriter Harry Ruby.
+The film also contains short cameos of men appearing as themselves to comment on the angels, including Bing Crosby (a minority owner of the Pirates), retired baseball Hall of Famer Ty Cobb, active player Joe DiMaggio and Hollywood songwriter Harry Ruby.

-Uncredited members of the real Pittsburgh Pirates, at that time, include Ralph Kiner (hitting a home run and playing first base), George Strickland, Ed Fitz Gerald and George Metkovich, as well as coaches Sam Narron and Lenny Levy.
+Uncredited members of the real Pittsburgh Pirates include Ralph Kiner (hitting a home run and playing first base), George Strickland, Ed Fitz Gerald and George Metkovich, as well as coaches Sam Narron and Lenny Levy.

 Production

-Authorship

-Father Richard F. Grady (1905–1989) wrote the story as a radio comedy under the pseudonym of Richard Conlin.
-Grady was an English professor and administrator at the University of Scranton in Scranton, Pennsylvania.

-Development

-MGM originally purchased the story as a vehicle for Spencer Tracy, who was later replaced by Clark Gable.
-When Gable chose instead to make Lone Star, MGM attempted unsuccessfully to borrow James Cagney from Warner Brothers before settling on Paul Douglas.
-Two years earlier Douglas had played a catcher in another baseball comedy film, It Happens Every Spring.
-Although he had no background in baseball, Bruce Bennett (billed earlier in his career as "Herman Brix"), who portrays a veteran Pittsburgh pitcher, in real life had played football in the 1926 Rose Bowl and won a silver medal in the shot put at the 1928 Summer Olympics.
+Father Richard F. Grady, an English professor and administrator at the University of Scranton, wrote the story as a radio comedy under the pseudonym of Richard Conlin.
+MGM purchased the story as a vehicle for Spencer Tracy, who was later replaced by Clark Gable.
+When Gable instead chose to appear in Lone Star, MGM unsuccessfully attempted to borrow James Cagney from Warner Bros. before settling on Paul Douglas.
+Two years earlier, Douglas had played a catcher in the baseball comedy film It Happens Every Spring.

-Casting

-Three athletes, two former and one then-active, have credited roles in the film: Jeff Richards, who appears as Rothberg, had been a minor-league baseball player before becoming an actor; Fred Graham, who appears as "Chunk", had been a semi-pro ballplayer; and Paul Salata, who appears as Tony Minelli, played professional football from 1949 to 1953.